mpchenette/rust-std-web-server/README.md

 This is a web server written in [Rust](https://www.rust-lang.org/) that only uses the [std](https://doc.rust-lang.org/std/) library.

-In doing so, we are able to containerize and statically link the web server, giving us a Docker image that is ~5 Mb in size.
+In doing so, we are able to statically link and containerize the web server, giving us a Docker image that is ~5 MB in size.

 ## To-Do
 - Add to CI/CD